47z1Lu7h/47z1Lu7h.github.io/_pages/cv.md

 ---
-layout: page
+layout: cv
-permalink: /
+permalink: /cv/
-title: awak3
+title: p0f
 nav: true
 nav_order: 5
 cv_pdf: # you can also use external links here